Mugetsu-1/ACHS-80117731-lab-2/README.md

-Discrete Structure lab 2 codes lab qué 3 ( maths.h ) uses the header Math.h in it.
+Discrete Structure lab 2 codes.

+Lab qué 3 ( maths.h ) uses the header Math.h in it.